Trachyaretaon echinatus: Characteristics

-Distribution and Way of life
+Distribution

-While only the Philippines are mentioned as the original locality, subsequent works specify this and name the islands of Sibuyan, Masbate and Luzon as the distribution area.
-Manila, Banahao and Marinfata are mentioned as localities on Luzon.
+While only the Philippines are mentioned as the original locality, in subsequent works the islands Luzon, Sibuyan and Masbate are mentioned as the distribution area.
+Because the specimens described from outside Luton are all nymphs, the locations outside of Luzon cannot be confirmed with certainty.
+On Luzon, specimens have been found in the provinces Mountain Province, Nueva Vizcaya, Aurora, Quezon and Sorsogon.

+Way of life and reproduction

 Mango and guava are known to be food plants for Trachyaretaon echinatus.
 Since both crops are in the range of the species, it is sometimes considered a pest species there.
+The females lay the eggs, which are about 4 to 4,5 mm long and 2 to 2,5 mm wide and high, in clutches of 10 to 15 pieces in the ground at a depth of only about 1 cm.
+The nymphs, which are 41 mm long, hatch after about four to five months.
+Females need about six months to become adult and another five to six weeks before they begin laying eggs.
+After that, a clutch of eggs is laid approximately every two to three weeks.

 Taxonomy

 Carl Stål described the species in 1877 under the basionym Obrimus echinatus using a 77 mm long female, which is deposited as a holotype in the Naturhistoriska riksmuseet in Stockholm.
 The species name "echinatus" refers to the prickly body surface (ancient Greek echínos (ἐχῖνος) for Sea urchins (Echinoidea)).
 In 1939 James Abram Garfield Rehn and his son John W. H. Rehn described the genus Aretaon with the subgenera Aretaon and Trachyaretaon.
 In the subgenus Trachyaretaon she transferred as the only species Obrimus echinatus, which was thus referred to as Aretaon (Trachyaretaon) echinatus.
 In 2004, Oliver Zompro elevated this subgenus to the rank of a genus, the type species of which is Trachyaretaon echinatus.